dohoangvuqc/HomeCredit-AutomationExerciser/README.md

 ## Test Scenarios
 ```
-Feature: Creating New Customer Funtion
+Feature: Creating New Customer Function
   Background:
     Given User is on webpage "http://demo.guru99.com/"
     When User enters UserID with "mngr146503" and Password with "zemygYb" and submit Login Button